My TV Recording Setup

 Now, my setup is a little unique.
 I use my server for various tasks and hosting Emby Media Server is one task so that I can stream Music and Movies to my TV, phone, PCs or tablet.

-The server is at the front of the flat, which is in the middle of the building so a bad place for TV signal and nowhere near an aerial socket.
+The server is at the entry to the flat, which is in the middle of the building so a bad place for TV signal and nowhere near an aerial socket.
 This is why I use an old PC for doing the recording.
 That PC runs LibreElec on bare metal well and has good built in compatibility with the USB TV Tuner Stick Geniatech MyGica T230A.
 Should the signal be bad, it's convenient to restart without my server going down.

 The old PC is connected to an even older 26" 720p TV via VGA D-SUB and 3.5mm audio - but it's a reasonable TV and audio is handled by a homemade amp, of course 😉